head-first-csharp/fourth-edition/README.md

 While most readers are able to do this project without any trouble, you could run into problems if your code doesn't match the code in the book **exactly**.
 Here's what to do if you run into trouble with the project in the first chapter:
 * Compare the code line by line.
 It's really easy to miss a comma, semicolon, parentheses, equals sign, etc.
 * If you're following the ASP.NET Blazor version, make sure that your HTML markup matches the markup in the book **exactly**.

+### Is your timer going slowly?

+At the end of the WPF Animal Matching Game, is your timer acting strainge, counting slowly or only advancing when you click an emoji?
+If you still have the runtime tools turned on, that could cause your timer issues.
+Follow the instructions on page 26, or if you're watching the video walkthrough, at [15:30 in the video](https://www.youtube.com/watch?v=aG08deKSwwI&t=930&ab_channel=HeadFirstC%23), to turn off the tools.

+### Still having trouble?
+Check out our video walkthrough!

 If you're still having trouble, watch the video walkthrough for the project on our [YouTube channel](https://www.youtube.com/channel/UCnbMYjZgh6fSB6BBww1Wfbw/featured).
 It shows every step in the project so you can see exactly what you're supposed to do.